Digital participation of people with disabilities in vocational training

 Dropdown Icon

-• What factors influence the digital participation of people with disabilities in vocational training and continuing education?
+What factors promote or hinder the digital participation of people with disabilities in vocational training and continuing education?
+What does digital participation involve?
+How do education providers assess and implement e-inclusion for people with disabilities?
+How accessible are the training programmes?

 • Background